-We involved him in the process of welcoming the new baby:
+We involved him in welcoming the new baby:

-We told him that the new member is his own little Santa:
+We told him that the recent member is his own little Santa:

 Each time we took him to the doctor, we stopped by at the toy shop.
-We chose the gifts that the new baby would be gifting to his/her, Little Daddy.
-We browsed through several toys and got some of them gift wrapped.
-Some others were left there to be picked up on the day the baby arrives.
+We chose the gifts that the new baby would gift to his/her, Little Daddy.
+We browsed through several toys and got some of them gift-wrapped.
+We left some gifts at the shop to be picked up on the day the baby arrives.

 DURING THE DELIVERY AND HOSPITAL STAY